Infopathways/IP-Scorecard/Access and Identity/AccessandIdentity.md

 ### Policy
 An Active Password Policy MUST be configured for Microsoft 365.

-### Rationale
-Implementing a robust password policy in Microsoft 365 is vital for maintaining security by ensuring that passwords are strong and diverse, which helps protect against common attacks and limits the damage of successful breaches.
+- _Rationale:_ Implementing a robust password policy in Microsoft 365 is vital for maintaining security by ensuring that passwords are strong and diverse, which helps protect against common attacks and limits the damage of successful breaches.

 ### Implementation
 1. Log into the [Microsoft Entra Admin Center Password Policy Settings]([url](https://entra.microsoft.com/#view/Microsoft_AAD_IAM/AuthenticationMethodsMenuBlade/~/PasswordProtection/fromNav/Identity))